Devoxx UK 2019

 from Wednesday 8 May to Friday 10 May 2019.

-Mani Sarkar is a passionate developer mainly in the Java/JVM space, based out of London, UK.
-A Java Champion, JCP Member, OpenJDK contributor, involved with LJC and other developer communities, @adoptopenjdk and other F/OSS projects.
-Writes code, not just in Java/JVM hence likes to call himself a polyglot developer.
+Mani is a passionate developer mainly in the Java/JVM space, currently strengthening teams and helping them accelerate when working with small teams and startups, as a freelance software engineer/data engineer.
+A Java Champion, JCP Member, OpenJDK contributor, thought leader in the LJC and other developer communities and involved with @adoptopenjdk, @graalvm and other F/OSS projects.
+Writes code, not just on the Java/JVM platform but in other programming languages, hence likes to call himself a polyglot developer.
 He sees himself working in the areas of core Java, JVM, JDK, Hotspot, Graal, GraalVM, Truffle, VMs, and Performance Tuning.
-An advocate of a number of agile and software craftsmanship practices and a regular at many talks, conferences and hands-on-workshops - speaks, participates, organises and helps out at many of them.
-Expresses his thoughts often via blog posts, microblogs (tweets) and other forms of social media.
+An advocate of a number of agile and software craftsmanship practices and a regular at many talks.

 See also http://neomatrix369.wordpress.com